 The COVID-19 outbreak that has caused businesses across the world to close this month marks a pivotal moment for telecommuting technologies.
-Companies that use remote desktops, mobile devices or collaboration suites to supplement in-person work are relying on those technologies for all corporate communications and are quickly learning the pros and cons of working remotely.
+Companies that use remote desktops, mobile devices or collaboration suites to support employees who must now work from home are relying on those technologies for all corporate communications and are quickly learning the pros and cons of working remotely.

 Throughout this guide are links to content that will help your IT team quickly deploy the technologies necessary to support telecommuting, as well as information about the challenges that plague such tools.
 Plus, learn how to ensure your remote workers have the infrastructure they need so that disasters such as the coronavirus pandemic don't cripple business productivity.

 Any company that put off its IT modernization effort certainly regrets that delay now, as employees rely on cloud services and modern productivity applications to get their work done.

 Even companies that had digitized and adopted collaboration tools struggle to scale those tools to more workers.
 Limitations of collaboration tools, such as Microsoft Teams, that weren't a problem just weeks ago now prevent employees from communicating in the ways they need to.

 For instance, Teams displays the video feeds of only the four most recent people who spoke during a meeting.
 That's quite low compared to Cisco Webex, which displays up to 25 streams at once, and Zoom, which displays up to 49.

 Having hundreds, or thousands, of employees work from home could overload mobile network infrastructure.
 The infrastructure that supports video conferencing, virtual desktops or phone meetings may experience connectivity issues during peak use times.